List of executive air transports of U.S. states: Virginia

 The Flight Operations Division of the Virginia Department of Aviation operates a fleet out of Richmond International Airport to serve government agencies and state universities.
 The fleet consists of two 9-seater King Air 350s, a 4-seater Cessna 206, and a 3-seater Cessna 182.
 Scheduling priority is given to the Governor and the Virginia Economic Development Partnership.

 Virginia governors have also been reported to frequently use private planes provided by their political donors for out-of-state trips.
 Campaign finance disclosures show Governor Glenn Youngkin has been flown on a private jet provided by Virginia-based tobacco company Altria.
 Governor Bob McDonnell who faced federal corruption charges also accepted donor-provided flights during his term.

 Washington

-The Washington State Patrol Aviation Section operates planes out of an Olympia Regional Airport hanger with a fleet of a King Air 200, three Cessna 182s, two Cessna 206s.
+The Washington State Patrol Aviation Section operates planes out of an Olympia Regional Airport hangar with a fleet of a King Air 200, three Cessna 182s, two Cessna 206s.
 The WSP uses these aircraft for law enforcement activities but also to transport the Governor.
 These planes have also been used to transport inmates.